Mongetro/scholachain/README.md

 ## 4. Verify Certificate/Diploma

 - Navigate to " Verify Certificate"
-- Enter the certificate ID and upload the certificate PDF file
+- Enter the certificate ID and upload the certificate PDF file to verify
-- Verify the Certificate via Verify Certificate Authenticity button
+- Verify the Certificate via Verify Certificate button

 ## Troubleshooting